preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/documents-bulk-update/index.rst

 This option is available in Omnia v6 only.

 Use this option to bulk update any of the defined document management properties.
-Note that not all properties can be replaced.
+Note that not all properties can be updated this way.
 One exeample is Approver.

 .. image:: documents-bulk-update-1.png